 Bay Friendly Gardening (Alameda County Waste Management Authority and Recycling Board, 2008, p.
 8) states, “retaining organic materials on site is one of the most important practices a gardener can engage in.”
 Gardeners in The Bounty Garden program are encouraged to take their experiences home to apply in their own gardens to grow healthy vegetables for their own use or to donate through the Plant-a-Row or the Backyard Bounty programs.

 c.
 The Food Bank Programs – The Food Bank of Contra Costa and Solano supports more than 180 charitable food service programs that feed over 100,000 residents each month, from preschoolers to homebound seniors.
 One hundred percent of The Bounty Garden crops are picked up by the Food Bank from the Bounty Garden Cool Box two times each week and then delivered directly to program distribution points in Walnut Creek, Danville or Concord or taken to the Food Bank warehouse in Concord.

 Members of the Bounty Garden Board of Directors serve a one-year term, which includes an annual Board meeting.
 Current Board members choose new members.
 The Board will consist of two to five members.

 The Bounty Garden Hive consists of ten additional volunteer positions and will hold at least three meetings per program:

 1. Program Director – a member of the Board of Directors and Town of Danville and Food Bank liaison

 2. Fundraising Coordinator – organizes annual Garden Tour and/or Field Dinner

-8. Garden Master – a Master Gardener available for general gardening questions and responsible for the Bounty Garden Cover Crop program
+7. Garden Master – a Master Gardener available for general gardening questions and responsible for the Bounty Garden Cover Crop program

-8. Event Coordinator – coordinates the Opening Day, Seedling Seminar, Composting Seminar, Harvesting Day, and Closing Day events
+8. Event Coordinator – coordinates the Opening Day, Seedling Workshop, Composting Workshop and Harvesting Day events